 General Presentation Information

-Both full-time advisors and faculty with advising responsibilities and duties provide effective academic advising.
-No doubt, members of either group can cite both good and bad examples of the other providing guidance to students.
-We request that presenters review their presentations for examples of stereotyping, labeling, or generalizing negative comments about the other and delete such references.
-We also request that during your presentation you assist the participants in your session to avoid using the session as a stage for making negative comments about one group of advisors or the other.
+We request that presenters review their presentations for examples of stereotyping, labeling, or generalizing negative comments and delete such references.
+We also request that during your presentation you assist the participants in your session to avoid using the session as a stage for making negative comments about any group.

-Together we can enhance academic advising delivered by everyone on our campuses: full-time advisors, faculty, or administrators!
-Remember that our participants all have a deep belief in effective advising for students or they would not be attending the Annual Conference.
+Together we can enhance academic advising delivered by everyone on our campuses; full-time advisors, faculty, and administrators!
+Remember that our participants all have a commitment to delivering effective advising for students or they would not be attending the Annual Conference.

 Do not read your presentation or even portions of it.
 Word-for-word reading should only be used in rare instances for the purpose of emphasizing a point or fact.
 Limit your notes for the session to key ideas or phrases that automatically bring to mind your ideas for delivery.